 For How Long Do I Microwave This Neck Wrap?

-Start with a minute and a half, and adjust accordingly.
-You will appreciate the moist heat from the heated buckwheat hulls.
+Start with 30 minutes and adjust accordingly.
+Don’t walk away!
+I did burn mine by leaving it in the microwave too long.
+But, once perfectly warm, you will appreciate the moist heat from the heated buckwheat hulls.

 Want to refer to this DIY Heated Neck Wrap in the future?
 Bookmark this page or pin the following image.